viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 To look at read coverage in our bam files for a gene of interest (pick one that was reported to be differentially expressed) and go to the ensembl to identify genomic coordinates and chromosome location for this gene.

-Run the script named genePlot.R like this:
+:computer: Run the script named genePlot.R

 {% highlight bash %}
 Rscript genePlot.R chromosome start stop